SAP/cloud-sdk-java/docs/how-to/business-accelerator-hub-openapi.md

 #### Download the API Specification

 * To download the API specification from the Overview tab, scroll to the _API Resources_ section.
-  **Choose EDMX format.**
+  **Choose JSON or YAML format.**
-  The other formats are not supported by _SAP Cloud SDK_ code generation for OData.
+  The other formats are not supported by _SAP Cloud SDK_ code generation for OpenAPI.
 * Put the specification inside the project folder to `<project_root>/src/main/resources/`

 #### Configure the Code Generator